What has the Innovation Fund supported?

 - Are impact investors interested in generic contraceptive manufacturers in emerging markets countries?
 (MDA WG).
 A study supported by Financing 4 Development (F4D) has concluded that social impact investors–individuals or institutions seeking social as well as financial returns–are ready and willing to invest in generic manufacturers based in emerging markets.
 Likewise, the generics, especially those that stand to gain from capital injections, are eager for those investors to come their way.
 Drawing on desk reviews, an online survey and interviews, F4D’s analysis concludes that manufacturers must learn to position themselves better to catch the right type of investor and capital.
 At the same time, it calls on investors to understand better the sometimes unexpected realities facing generic manufacturers.

-- Crossing Over the Thin Blue Line: Assessing the Availability of Pregnancy Tests (NURHT Caucus).
+- Crossing Over the Thin Blue Line: Assessing the Availability of Pregnancy Tests (New and Underused Reproductive Health Technologies Caucus).
 FHI 360 is enhancing the prospects for same-day provision of family planning by conducting a study to understand the barriers that women face in Mali, Malawi, and Kenya in accessing simple, low-cost, and quality pregnancy tests.
 The findings will inform future interventions to increase pregnancy test availability.

-- Building a sustainable funding architecture for RH supplies (A&A WG).
+- Building a sustainable funding architecture for RH supplies (Advocacy and Accountability Working Group).
 IPPF positioned SRHR favorably within the post-2015 financing agenda by assisting advocates to apply intelligence gathered under another IF-funded consultancy to assess the impact on RH commodity security of proposed changes to the financial system.

-- Identifying Gaps in National Essential Medicines Lists: Laying the Groundwork for Expanded Access to New and Underutilized Reproductive Health Technologies (NURHT Caucus).
+- Identifying Gaps in National Essential Medicines Lists: Laying the Groundwork for Expanded Access to New and Underutilized Reproductive Health Technologies (New and Underused Reproductive Health Technologies Caucus).
 The International Consortium for Emergency Contraception (ICEC) collected data for the 13 new and underused RH commodities prioritized by the Coalition from over 100 national essential medicines lists as a means of identifying gaps in method mix, and inputted this information into a searchable online database to support procurement of a wider range of RH commodities.

-- Expanding Consumer Access to Reproductive Health Supplies in an e-Commerce Age: Promise and Perils for the Future (NURHT Caucus).
-Georgetown University Institute for Reproductive Health reviewed the opportunities, challenges, and current landscape of efforts to use the digital marketplace to obtain contraceptives, especially new and underutilized methods in four countries: India, Kenya, Mexico and the United States.
+- Expanding Consumer Access to Reproductive Health Supplies in an e-Commerce Age: Promise and Perils for the Future (New and Underused Reproductive Health Caucus).
+Georgetown University Institute for Reproductive Healthreviewed the opportunities, challenges, and current landscape of efforts to use the digital marketplace to obtain contraceptives, especially new and underutilized methods in four countries: India, Kenya, Mexico and the United States.

 Round 13 (2016): Theme - Safe Abortion

-- Increasing access to safe abortion with medicine in six countries in Latin America: Understanding the barriers to registration (NURHT Caucus).
+- Increasing access to safe abortion with medicine in six countries in Latin America: Understanding the barriers to registration (New and Underused Reproductive Health Caucus).
 The Latin American Consortium Against Unsafe Abortion (CLACAI) documented cases of successful and failed registrations of misoprostol and mifepristone in six Latin American countries – Argentina, Brazil, Bolivia, Colombia, Peru, Uruguay.
 It concluded that professional health association support and prior registration for obstetric use are critical factors in securing national regulatory approval of misoprostol and mifepristone for medical abortion.
 Supportive advocacy by civil society was also seen to be a strong enabling factor.
 In addition, this research looked at dosage and side effects; points of distribution and ease of access; development of standards and guidelines for treatment of incomplete abortion and post-abortion care; and enabling factors for registration for obstetric use.
 The findings were presented at a seminar attended by Peru’s former Deputy Ombudsman for Women’s Rights and former Vice Minister of Public Health.
+This grant made possible by funding from The Norwegian Agency for Development Cooperation (Norad).

-- Dissemination, information-sharing, training and awareness-raising of the potential for a simplified medical abortion strategy with multi-level pregnancy test (MLPT) follow-up in Kazakhstan (NURHT Caucus).
+- Dissemination, information-sharing, training and awareness-raising of the potential for a simplified medical abortion strategy with multi-level pregnancy test (MLPT) follow-up in Kazakhstan (New and Underused Reproductive Health Caucus).
 In Kazakhstan, Gynuity Health Projects increased awareness of the dBest MLPT that allows women to monitor the successful completion of early medical abortion without having to return to a health care facility.
 The dBest MLPT provides rapid results and can detect pregnancy much earlier than regular pregnancy tests.
 Despite its recent registration in-country, providers and women were not aware of its use for medical abortion care.
+This grant made possible by funding from The Norwegian Agency for Development Cooperation (Norad).

-- Mobile Supply Management Tools for Abortion Commodities (NURHT Caucus).
+- Mobile Supply Management Tools for Abortion Commodities (New and Underused Reproductive Health Caucus).
 In Nigeria, Ipas piloted a new mHealth app in the Federal Capital Territory and Ogun States to help health care providers estimate more accurately and efficiently their facility's average monthly consumption of MVA and medical abortion (MA) supplies and to determine minimum and maximum inventory levels.
 Benefits of the calculators included faster and more accurate estimation of needed commodities, the ability to project supply needs up to three months, more efficient and effective resource management and stocktaking, and prevention of both MVA and MA commodity stockouts.
+This grant made possible by funding from The Norwegian Agency for Development Cooperation (Norad).

-- Ensuring Accessibility to Safe Abortion Supplies: a landscaping analysis (NURHT Caucus).
+- Ensuring Accessibility to Safe Abortion Supplies: a landscaping analysis (New and Underused Reproductive Health Caucus).
 The Population Council conducted a landscaping exercise of the challenges and opportunities for procuring safe-abortion supplies.
 Their analysis addressed bottlenecks throughout the supply chain— from product procurement, registration, and distribution to product use and demand generation.
-The Populations Council also offers a series of recommendations for expanding access to safe-abortion supplies.
+The Population Council also offers a series of recommendations for expanding access to safe-abortion supplies.
 They include: increase the number of WHO–prequalified or stringent regulatory authority– approved abortion supplies registered; improve understanding of the regulatory environment to accelerate product registration; strengthen provider and user guidelines for use of safe-abortion supplies in poor-resource settings; strengthen country-level inventory and forecasting mechanisms; address abortion-related stigma along the supply chain; add safe-abortion products to national essential medicines lists; review price, ability to pay, perceived value, and effective strategies for price reductions; and create a demand for safe-abortion products among consumers.
+This grant made possible by funding from The Norwegian Agency for Development Cooperation (Norad).

 Round 14 (2016): Theme - Youth

-- Pharmacy Assistant Mentorship Program & Youth-friendly Pharmacy Services (SSWG).
+- Pharmacy Assistant Mentorship Program & Youth-friendly Pharmacy Services (Systems Strengthening Working Group).
 In Malawi, VillageReach tackled key barriers to youth access to RH supplies: contraceptive stockouts, provider attitudes, and clinical standards and procedures.
 Pharmacy assistants, trained as mentors, coached local health facility staff to improve commodity availability and support good supply chain practices.
 The work has leveraged $6 million in new funding from USAID to expand the project’s scope and impact.

-- Expanding Access to Menstrual Cups for Youth in Uganda (NURHT Caucus).
+- Expanding Access to Menstrual Cups for Youth in Uganda (New and Underused Reproductive Health Caucus).
 In Uganda, Womena tested six novel distribution models for the Ruby Cup® menstrual cup, which offers ecologically sound menstrual health management to women with limited access to affordable sanitary products.
 Additionally, Womena also successfully advocated for the removal of import duties, laying the foundation for greater product affordability.

 Round 15 (2017): Theme - Maternal Health

-- Quality Audit of Oxytocin Ampoules (Solution for Injection) in Ethiopia (MHS Caucus).
+- Quality Audit of Oxytocin Ampoules (Solution for Injection) in Ethiopia (Maternal Health Supplies Caucus).
 Monash University assessed the landscape for quality oxytocin in Ethiopia.
 Compromised quality has undermined the Ethiopian Government’s efforts to address postpartum hemorrhage.
 Working with the Government, researchers assessed the quality of three brands of SRA-approved oxytocin ampoules in public health care facilities in Oromia, Afar, and Addis Ababa.
 All samples collected passed the sterility and endotoxin tests.
 Only three failed to meet specifications for content likely due to heat exposure.
-The complete study results will be published in a peer-reviewed journal.

 Round 16 (2018): General Call